 “[M]isunderstandings, mistrust, and doubt crept in among the ethic people, leading to 70 years of armed conflicts, and the fire of armed conflicts has not yet ceased,” he said at a ceremony in Naypyidaw.
 “Only the united strength of the ethnic people and their commitment can help preserve and perpetuate independence and sovereignty and prevent the disintegration of the Union.”

 Win Myint’s comments about Aung San during his speech reflect the reverence and esteem in which the general, who was assassinated in July 1947, is held by contemporary leaders.

 “Our national leader Bogyoke Aung San and ethnic leaders rebuilt the unity of all national races and sacrificed their lives to regain the independence that we had lost,” he said.

 “General Aung San and ethnic leaders held the Panglong Conference as part of efforts for regaining independence for the hilly regions without separating them from the mainland.”

-Under the current NLD government, State Counselor Aung San Suu Kyi has spearheaded a sporadic series of peace talks known as the 21st-Century Panglong Conference, or the Union Peace Conference, to bring warring factions to the negotiating table, permanently end the hostilities, and create a federal democratic union.
+Under the current NLD government, State Counselor Aung San Suu Kyi has spearheaded a sporadic series of peace talks known as the 21st-Century Panglong Conference, or the Union Peace Conference, to bring warring factions to the negotiating table, permanently end the hostilities, and create a democratic federal union that includes ethnic minorities.